 It’s definitely a challenge.
 Let’s break down the email into separate components and look at each individually.

 First of all, the subject line.
-It’s the shortest piece of your email, but it’s also the most important – and the most difficult.
+It’s the shortest piece of your email, but it’s arguably the most important – and the most difficult to perfect.
 There’s an endless number of tips, guides, and articles about writing “the perfect subject line” out there, but it boils down to one thing: testing.

 In terms of targeted email marketing, that means testing different approaches to personalization.
 Test out using a first name or company token in your subject line, for example.